 Prior work and life experience:

-I have worked as a portrait photographer (at malls, and department stores) right after college.
+I worked as a portrait photographer (at malls, and department stores) right after college.
 I worked in retail, both in clothing and then in natural food stores in the Boston/Cambridge area, where I became well versed in supplements, whole foods, herbs, and the many other things one can find there.
 I substitute taught in Boston Public Schools for a short while.
 I owned a macrobiotic sandwich business called Rice House, which helped support me through nursing school.
 Reading profusely, I love novels and poetry and spiritual books, as well as books about nature, and science, and self help.
 I traveled as much as I could, here and abroad.
 In addition, I took courses to expand myself as a person, so that I could be fully present in the world and with those around me.

 I must also add here in the life experience section that I am blessed to have two adult sons who have helped me with my heart and soul expansion from the moment they arrived.